v2sCollections/City-of-Dreams/README.md

 ## ![](https://s12.gifyu.com/images/Quality-of-life.png)Features

->
+> The collection comes with many quality of life improvements from the small things that annoy you to the entire user interface of cyberpunk 2077.

 <details><summary>View content</summary>
-- &#x20;The vehicle first person camera is now adjustable.
+- The vehicle first person camera is now adjustable.
 - Hide shards you have already read.
 - Stops V from moving on the character creation screen.
 - Cleans up the green color from the quick hack screen.